AbdAlrhmanGhzawi/Book-reader-quotes-creater/README.md

-Java app (MVVM) with SQLite database for reading books and generating quotes locally
+Android app (Java – MVVM) with SQLite database for reading books and generating quotes locally, no internet required.